 Life in Belgium

-Belgium is a small, quirky and well-connected country of 11.5 million inhabitants in the heart of Europe.
+Belgium is a small, well-connected, and family-friendly country with 11.5 million inhabitants in the heart of Europe.
+It offers a welcoming environment for international families, making it a popular destination for those moving to Belgium with children.

-As an international school, we understand that families are often in Belgium for a limited time, or join the school mid-academic year.
-Often, one parent is at home while the other parent is at work, which can be daunting in a foreign country.
-With BSB, know that you are never alone.
-We’ve offered dedicated and wide-ranging support to our families since 1970, helping them to integrate and enjoy everything that life in Belgium has to offer.
+As an international school, we understand that many families are in Belgium for a limited time or join mid-academic year.
+Often, one parent works while the other manages family life, which can feel daunting in a new country.
+But at BSB, you are never alone.
+Since 1970, we have provided dedicated support for international families, ensuring that they settle into life in Belgium with ease.

 Interesting attractions for families